robert-schmidt/warcast.app/README.md

 If you find Warcast.app valuable, consider supporting its development:

+- **Solana**: `robbschmidt.sol`
 - **Ethereum**: `0xaAC0B63a317217675985CC78b7750e6DEfEFf119`
-- **Solana**: `robbschmidt.sol`
 - **Bitcoin**: `bc1qvg5uvqahyarfcnxmsuds9pvvu56kyekn3hwjf3`
+- **Buy Me a Coffee**: [buymeacoffee.com/robbschmidt](https://buymeacoffee.com/robbschmidt)

 Your support helps maintain the infrastructure, API costs, and continuous development of new features.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.l

-## ⚠️ Disclaimer
+## ⚠️ Important Disclaimer

+**ALL CONTENT IS AI-GENERATED**: Warcast.app uses artificial intelligence to analyze conflicts WITHOUT human intervention or review.
+Our AI systems can and will make mistakes - just as humans tragically err in conflict situations.

+**POLITICAL NEUTRALITY**: We are completely apolitical and maintain strict neutrality.
+We do not favor any nation, government, or ideology.

-Warcast.app is an information aggregation and analysis platform.
-All assessments are based on publicly available news sources and AI analysis.
-This platform should not be used as the sole source for making decisions regarding safety, security, or policy matters.
-Always consult multiple sources and expert opinions for critical decisions.
+**NOT PROFESSIONAL ADVICE**: This platform provides information only and should not be used as the sole source for decisions regarding safety, security, or policy matters.
+Always consult multiple sources and expert opinions.

+For full disclaimer, privacy policy, and cookie usage, visit: [warcast.app/public-info](https://warcast.app/public-info)

 ---